 --LMDC RESIDENTIAL GRANT PROGRAM-- The Residential Grant Program (RGP), approved by the Department of Housing and Urban Development, provided financial incentives to retain and attract residents in Lower Manhattan.
 Since the RGP was first announced in February 2002, there has been a tremendous resurgence of interest in moving to Lower Manhattan, which is reflected in the decrease in residential vacancy rates.
-The occupancy rate of Battery Park City, which was 60 percent after the attack, rose to 74 percent shortly after the announcement of the draft plan and by the fall of 2002 had risen to 95 percent. --PLAN-- The plan divided Lower Manhattan into three zones of eligibility, depending on proximity to ground zero: Zone 1 - defined as the area south of Chambers Street and west of Nassau and Broad Streets, including all buildings which face on those streets and the entirety of Battery Park City.
-Zone 2 - defined as the area outside Zone 1 but south of Canal Street and southwest of Rutgers Street, including all buildings which face on those streets.
-Zone 3 - defined as the area north of Canal Street and Rutgers Street, south of Delancey or Kenmare Streets, and east of Lafayette Street in Manhattan, including all buildings which face on those streets with the exception of Canal Street and Rutgers Street. --ELIGIBILITY-- Both owners and renters living in these zones were eligible for these three grants: 1) SEPTEMBER 11, 2001 RESIDENTS GRANTS - A \$1,000 one-time grant per household for on-going residents of Zone 1, Zone 2, or Zone 3 who lived in lower Manhattan on September 11, 2001.
-2) FAMILY GRANTS - A one-time family grant for households with children under age 18 that make at least a one-year commitment to living in lower Manhattan (Zone 1- \$1,500, Zone 2- \$750, Zone 3- \$750).
-3) TWO-YEAR COMMITMENT BASED GRANTS - Grants for households that make at least a two-year commitment to living in lower Manhattan.
+The occupancy rate of Battery Park City, which was 60% after the attack, rose to 74% shortly after the announcement of the draft plan and by the fall of 2002 had risen to 95%. --PLAN-- The plan divided Lower Manhattan into three zones of eligibility, depending on proximity to ground zero: Zone 1 was defined as the area south of Chambers Street and west of Nassau and Broad Streets, including all buildings which face on those streets and the entirety of Battery Park City.
+Zone 2 was defined as the area outside Zone 1 but south of Canal Street and southwest of Rutgers Street, including all buildings which face on those streets.
+Zone 3 was defined as the area north of Canal Street and Rutgers Street, south of Delancey or Kenmare Streets, and east of Lafayette Street in Manhattan, including all buildings that face those streets with the exception of Canal Street and Rutgers Street. --ELIGIBILITY-- Both owners and renters living in these zones were eligible for these three grants: 1) SEPTEMBER 11, 2001 RESIDENTS GRANTS - A \$1,000 one-time grant per household for on-going residents of Zone1, Zone 2, or Zone 3 who lived in lower Manhattan on September 11, 2001.
+2) FAMILY GRANTS - A one-time family grant for households with children under age 18 that make at least a one-year commitment to living in lower Manhattan.
 Zone 1 was eligible for 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner occupied units), up to \$12,000 over two years.
 Zone 2 was eligible for 30% of the monthly rent (or mortgage payments, plus maintenance costs and real estate and related taxes for owner-occupied units), up to \$6,000 over two years.
 In order to be eligible for grants, renters were required to have leases commencing on or before May 31, 2003 and ending on or after May 31, 2003.
-Owners had to purchase apartments on or prior to May 31, 2003. -- ALLOCATIONS IN PARTIAL ACTION PLAN-- A total estimated cost of \$237,500,000 was allocated for this program.
-In September 2006, LMDC amended PAP 1 to reduce the allocation from \$280,500,000 (initially in 2002) by \$43,000,000.
-The funds remaining in RGP program will be reallocated in the future. --RESULTS-- LMDC approved over 39,000 total applications and distributed over 30,000 September 11th Residents Grants, 26,000 2-Year Grants, and 8,000 Family Grants to individuals.
-Over \$219 million in grants was distributed, a figure roughly equal to the estimated annual economic impact on Lower Manhattan by new residents each year since the program's inception.
+Owners had to purchase apartments on or prior to May 31, 2003. --ALLOCATIONS IN PARTIAL ACTION PLAN-- A total estimated cost of \$237,500,000 was allocated for this program.
+In September 2006, LMDC amended PAP 1 to reduce the allocation from \$280,500,000 (initially in 2002) by \$43,000,000. --RESULTS-- LMDC approved over 39,000 total applications and distributed over 30,000 September 11th Residents Grants, 26,000 2-Year Grants, and 8,000 Family Grants to individuals.
+Over \$219 million in grants were ultimately distributed, a figure roughly equal to the estimated annual economic impact on Lower Manhattan by new residents each year since the program's inception.
 The RGP was also a major factor in the 58% increase in neighborhood occupancy rates from a low of 60% shortly after the terrorist attacks of 9/11/01.
-The program ended on August 31, 2005 and since then LMDC has implemented all necessary program close-out procedures and continued to answer inquiries from grant applicants and perform any necessary recoupment procedures.
-By all accounts the RGP has had an extremely positive impact on the revitalization of the area, was successful in all of its major goals, and can now be closed.
+The program application period ended on August 31, 2005.
+Since then LMDC performed all necessary recoupment and program close-out procedures.
+The very successful Residential Grant program has had an extremely positive and lasting impact on the revitalization lower Manhattan.
+This program is now closed.